-In addition, students are responsible for submitting immunization records and proof of health insurance at their own expense prior to beginning the program.
+In addition, students are responsible for submitting immunization records and proof of health insurance at their own expense.
 If a student does not successfully submit these documents, this may delay them from securing supervised experiential learning rotations and potentially affect their progress in the program.